 There are no textbooks required for this course.
 Access to a computer or laptop with internet will be required.
-Use of webcam or camera is required for engagement in virtual workshops, appointments, and events.
+Use of webcam or camera is strongly encouraged as it is useful for engagement in virtual workshops, appointments, and events.

 CONTRIBUTION TO LEARNING GOALS OF THE PROGRAM